-In basketball you may practice free-throws for 30 minutes per day.
-In poker you can practice memorizing the correct raise-first-in ranges.
+In basketball, you may practice free throws for 30 minutes per day.
+In poker, you can practice memorizing the correct raise-first-in ranges.
 You can practice playing against check/raises with something like Simple GTO Trainer.

 All sports have coaches.
-In poker you can hire a poker professional to give you feedback on how you can improve.
+In poker, you can hire a poker professional to give you feedback on how you can improve.

 Poker is constantly evolving.
-Consistent training and study are necessary to stay ahead of the curve and to put yourself in the best possible position to achieve sustained success.
+Consistent training and study are necessary to stay ahead of the curve and put yourself in the best possible position to achieve sustained success.
 At Pocarr, we’re always working to improve our players’ training and study processes.
 As with many things, quality is more important than quantity.